ibm-cloud-docs/power-iaas/use-case-dev.md

 # AIX and IBM i development and test
 {: #use-case-dev-test}

-The client wants to create a temporary sandbox environment to perform testing and as a step before they deploy production applications in the {{site.data.keyword.cloud}}.
+The client wants to create a temporary sandbox environment to perform testing and as a step before they deploy production applications in the IBM Power Systems Virtual Server.
 {: shortdesc}

 ## Client needs